The Big Island

 Punaluʻu Beach

-This is another popular black sand beach that is also a resting ground for endangered Hawksbill turtles.
-There are fresh water springs you can visit as well as trails and camping sites you can set up at for the night.
+This popular black sand beach that is a resting ground for endangered Hawksbill turtles.
+There are also fresh water springs you can visit as well as trails and camping sites you can set up at for the night.

 Kona